Disability Support for Students and Staff

 The College has developed a Disability Statement to specify its commitment to promoting equality for and insisting on respect towards all disabled people.

 Employees, students, visitors, consultants, clients and contractors to the College should be treated with courtesy, fairness and respect and are expected to treat others in the same way.
 This policy applies to all College premises, and all College Employees and Students working at other premises.

-Click this link to read the full Dignity at Work policy.
+Click this link to read the full Dignity at Work and Study policy.

 The RVC has dedicated procedures and support for students provided by the Disability Adviser.

 Any student who has a disability, learning difference or long term physical or mental health condition can register with the our Advice Centre and request that support is put in place to enable them to live well and study well.
 Even if you have received support for a learning difference or disability previously, it is important that things are in place for you at the College and you know what kind of support may be available to you.

 - Applying for extra time or other examination arrangements

 - Obtaining a new diagnostic assessment

 - Advice on funding availableInformation about Disabled Students’ Allowance (DSA)